true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 ![Azure Functions](images/azurefunctions.png)

-Azure functions are background jobs written in .Net Core that run on web servers and process data.
-You are going to use one to read the data which has been sent to the Event Hub then upload it into the database.
-To make this easier you'll use the Entity Framework with a *code first* model to automatically create the database with the correct schema on the logical SQL Server you created in an earlier step.
+Azure functions are background jobs written in C# or Node.js that run on web servers and process data.
+You are going to use one to read the data which has been sent to the Event Hub from Stream Analytics then insert it into the database.
+To make this easier you'll use the Entity Framework with a *code first* model to automatically create the database with the correct schema on the logical SQL Server you created previously.

 1. Open a browser tab at the [Azure Functions](http://functions.azure.com) page.
 2. __Click__ on the "Login to your account" link under the "Try it for Free" green button.